uwindsorcss/hub/app/views/pages/GUIDE.markdown

 As a student in Computer Science there are many free trials, offers, and products that are available to you.

 - [GitHub Student Developer Pack](https://education.github.com/pack) - GitHub partners with a wide variety of companies and products offering credits, trials, and free software.
+- [LinkedIn Learning](https://www.linkedin.com/learning/) - LinkedIn recently acquired Lynda.com and that is why we now have LinkedIn Learning instead of Lynda
 - [1Password 6 Month Student Trial](https://www.studentappcentre.com/discounts/1password)
 - [Office 365](https://www.microsoft.com/en-ca/education/products/office)
 - [Amazon Prime Student](https://www.amazon.com/amazonprime?_encoding=UTF8&%2AVersion%2A=1&%2Aentries%2A=0&planOptimizationId=WLPStudentMonthlyEligiblePlans&primeCampaignId=studentWlpPrimeRedir&ref_=st_wlp_pr_redir)